Siege of Fort Vincennes: Expedition

 Clark's march to Vincennes has been depicted in many paintings such as this illustration by Frederick Coffay Yohn.

 On February 5, 1779, Clark set out for Vincennes with Captain Joseph Bowman and 170 men, nearly half of them French volunteers from Kaskaskia.
 Later, in a letter to his friend and mentor George Mason, Clark described his feeling for the journey as one of "forlorn hope," as his men were faced with a long trek over land that was "in many parts flowing with water."
 The day after Clark and Bowman began their march, 40 men under Captain John Rogers departed Kaskaskia in the armed keelboat Willing.
 They headed upriver towards Vincennes along the Ohio and Wabash rivers but failed to arrive in time for the attack.

 Clark led his men east from Kaskaskia to Vincennes, a journey of about 180 mi.
 Clark later recalled that the weather was "wet, but, fortunately, not cold for the season" but found "a great part of the plains under water several inches deep."
 This made the men's march "difficult and very fatiguing."
 Provisions were carried on pack horses supplemented by wild game shot by hunting parties.
 They reached the Little Wabash River on February 13 and found it had burst its banks, flooding an area about 5 mi wide.
 They built a large canoe to shuttle men and supplies across the river.
 The next few days were especially trying.
 Provisions were running low, and the men were continually forced to wade through water.
 They reached the Embarras River on February 17.
 They were now only 9 mi from Fort Sackville but the river was too high to ford.
 They followed the Embarrass downstream to the Wabash.
 Spirits were low.
 They had been without food for the last two days, and Clark struggled to keep men from deserting.
 Clark later wrote that: "I conducted myself in such a manner that caused the whole to believe that I had no doubt of success, which kept their spirits up."
 Even so, a February 20 entry in Captain Bowman's journal describes the men in camp as "very quiet but hungry; some almost in despair; many of the creole volunteers talking of returning."
 By February 22, Bowman reports that they still have "No provisions yet.
-Lord help us!" and that "those that were weak and famished from so much fatigue went in the canoes" as they headed towards toward Vincennes.
+Lord help us!" and that "those that were weak and famished from so much fatigue went in the canoes" as they headed towards Vincennes.